britram/taps-transports/draft-ietf-taps-transports.md

 settings? what must the transport layer decide based on network characteristics?]

 - Connection-oriented bidirectional communication using three-way handshake connection setup with feature negotiation and an explicit distinction between passive and active open: This implies both unicast addressing and a guarantee of return routability.
+Optionally may also use a Half-Open or  simultaneous open mode.
 - Single stream-oriented transmission: The stream abstraction atop the datagram service provided by IP is implemented by dividing the stream into segments.
 - Limited control over segment transmission scheduling (Nagle's algorithm): This allows for delay minimization in interactive applications by preventing the transport to add additional delays (by deactivating Nagle's algorithm).
-- Port multiplexing, with application-to-port mapping during connection setup: Note that in the presence of network address and port translation (NAPT), TCP ports are in effect part of the endpoint address for forwarding purposes.
+- Port multiplexing, with application-to-port mapping during connection setup: Note that in the presence of network address and port translation (NAPT), TCP ports are in effect part of the endpoint address for forwarding.
+- Payload error and misdelivery detection.
 - Full reliability using (S)ACK- and RTO-based loss detection and retransmissions: Loss is sensed using duplicated ACKs ("fast retransmit"), which places a lower bound on the delay inherent in this approach to reliability.
 The retransmission timeout determines the upper bound on the delay (expect if also exponential back-off is performed).
 The use of selective acknowlegdements further reduces the latency for retransmissions if multiple packets are lost during one congestion event.
-- Error detection based on a checksum covering the network and transport headers as well as payload: Packets that are detected as corrupted are dropped, relying on the reliability mechanism to retransmit them.
+- Error detection based on a checksum covering a pseudo header from the network and transport headers as well as payload: Packets that are detected as corrupted are dropped, relying on the reliability mechanism to retransmit them.
-- Window-based flow control, with receiver-side window management and signaling of available window: Scaling the flow control window beyond 64kB requires the use of an optional feature, which has performance implications in environments where this option is not supported; this can be the case either if the receiver does not implement window scaling or if a network node on the path strips the window scaling option.
+- Window-based flow control, with receiver-side window management and signaling of available window: Scaling the flow control window beyond 64KB requires the use of an optional feature, which has performance implications in environments where this option is not supported; this can be the case either if the receiver does not implement window scaling or if a network node on the path strips the window scaling option.
 -  Window-based congestion control reacting to loss, delay, retransmission timeout, or an explicit congestion signal (ECN): Most commonly used is a loss signal from the reliability component's retransmission mechanism.
-TCP reacts to a congestion signal by reducing the size of the congestion window; retransmission timeout is generally handled with a larger reaction than other signals.
+TCP reacts to a congestion signal by reducing the size of the congestion window; retransmission timeout is generally handled with a larger reaction than other signals, and br reset of state relating to the path.

+[GF: in above why "Generally" - I thought it was required for RTO to be conservative!]

 ## Multipath TCP (MPTCP)